 Now when it comes…

-To folks that have been prescribed with MS, what you’re generally going to find is that if you’re MS has been stable for at least one year absent any “attacks” (or limited to just one attack), it is possible that you may be able to qualify for a traditional term or whole life insurance policy at a Table Rate ranging from Table A to H.
+To folks that have been prescribed with MS, what you’re generally going to find is that if you’re MS has been stable for at least one year absent any “attacks” (or limited to just one attack), you may be able to qualify for a traditional term or whole life insurance policy at a Table Rate ranging from Table A to H.

-When you think about, isn’t really all that helpful, but the truth is, MS isn’t a medical condition that is easy to make “assumptions” about.
+When you think about it, it isn’t really all that helpful, but the truth is, MS isn’t a medical condition that is easy to make “assumptions” about.
 Additionally, it’s not like there’s a “test” that someone can take that will demonstrate how “severe” or how “mild” they MS is!

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.

 Will not only help guide you through the application process but also be perfectly “frank” with you about what options may or may not be possible for you.

 You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

 You’ll want to make sure that you’re completely honest with your life insurance agent prior to applying for coverage.
 By doing so, you will be helping him or her narrow down what options might be the “best”.